The Legend and the Man Part 1 To Fool the Enemy, chapter 2

 “It’s good you’re here… I was afraid I might never see you again…”

 She put an arm around Diego’s – around Zorro’s shoulders and lifted him up to lean against her.
 He breathed a sigh of relief.
-With effort, he brought her hand to his lips and kissed the inside of her palm.
-Victoria hugged him and closed her eyes in a vain effort to keep the tears from coming.
+With effort, he brought her hand to his lips and kissed the inside of her palm. hugged him and closed her eyes in a vain effort to keep the tears from coming.

 The shiver that ran through Diego brought her out of her reverie.